cfengine/documentation/enterprise-cfengine-guide/design-center/configure-sketches-enterprise/mission-portal-sketches.markdown

 In order to add a new sketch, make sure it complies with the Enterprise [specification for sketches][Sketch Structure].

-Create a sketch that just echoes what the user inputs in the Design Center app.
+Create a sketch that just echoes what the user inputs in the **Design Center App**.

 1. Make the directory for your new sketch: